Olesya Rulin: Acting career

 In 2010, Rulin starred in Expecting Mary, which also starred Elliott Gould, Linda Gray, Lainie Kazan, Cloris Leachman, Della Reese, Cybill Shepherd, Gene Simmons and Fred Willard.

 In 2013, she starred in Family Weekend with Kristin Chenoweth and Matthew Modine.

-In August 2014, it was announced that Rulin would be playing the role of Callista Secor in the PlayStation Network series Powers, which ran for two seasons from 2015-16.
+In August 2014, it was announced that Rulin would be playing the role of Callista Secor in the PlayStation Network series Powers, which ran for two seasons from 2015 to 2016.

+Personal life

+On November 11, 2021, Rulin married entrepreneur Joseph Noel Pauline.

+In August 2022, the couple announced that they had welcomed their first child, a daughter.